c3nt4ur1/math_modules/README.md

 # math_modules

-mathematical modules developed by c3nt4ur1
+_mathematical modules developed by c3nt4ur1_

-These modules are still under development and not all functionalities are ready yet
+These modules are still under development and not all functionalities are ready yet.

+The conversions folder's development is paused.